AmpersandTarski/Ampersand/docs/reference-material/The-language-Ampersand.md

      ]
 ```

 This service shows three columns in the user interface, **Students**, **Course** and **Modules**.
-The first column is not readable, because the [CRUD annotation](#crud) blocks this column for reading.
+The first column is not readable, because the [CRUD annotation](#CRUD) blocks this column for reading.
 It would have shown students in each row, because the target of `V[SESSION*Student]`is `Student`.
 The second column shows courses in two columns, **Course** and **Modules**.
 The third column shows modules in three columns.
 This is what the user will see on the screen.

 ![Column-oriented layout of a user interface with columns in each row](<../assets/COLS layout example.png>)

-#### ROW layout
+#### FORM layout

-The row layout uses  `BOX <FORM>` to instruct the front-end application to layout the user interface row by row.
-Here is an example of a service, which uses the row layout on the top level.
+The row layout uses  `BOX <FORM>` to instruct the front-end application to layout the user interface one field on one row, as you would expect in a form.
+Here is an example of a service, which uses the form layout on the top level.

 ```
 INTERFACE Overview : "_SESSION"                  cRud